junxit/us-congress-bills-115/bill.md

 legis-num: H.R.
 3823
 congress: 115th CONGRESS
 session: 1st Session
-chamber: In the Senate of the United States,
+chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 3823

-That the bill from the House of Representatives (H.R.
-3823) entitled “An Act to amend title 49, United States Code, to extend authorizations for the airport improvement program, to amend the Internal Revenue Code of 1986 to extend the funding and expenditure authority of the Airport and Airway Trust Fund, to provide disaster tax relief, and for other purposes.”, do pass with the following
+> To amend title 49, United States Code, to extend authorizations for the airport improvement program, to amend the Internal Revenue Code of 1986 to extend the funding and expenditure authority of the Airport and Airway Trust Fund, to provide disaster tax relief, and for other purposes.

-*Strike title IV.*
+## § 1.
+Short title; table of contents

+- **(a)** *Short title* This Act may be cited as the “Disaster Tax Relief and Airport and Airway Extension Act of 2017”.
+- **(b)** *Table of contents* The table of contents for this Act is as follows: